Jason-Duffy/AVRly/docs/getting-started/README.md

    `sudo apt-get install avrdude avrdude-doc gcc-avr binutils-avr avr-libc gdb-avr`
    ##### Red Hat and Fedora distributions
    `sudo yum install avrdude avr-gcc avr-binutils avr-libc avr-gdb`
+#### Windows
+Windows users can use the official toolchain from the manufacturer, [Microchip Studio][Microchip_Studio_URL].
+This is an IDE so it's full of features, but also has steep learning curve.
+Follow their tutorial [here](https://www.microchip.com/en-us/tools-resources/develop/microchip-studio#Getting%20Started) to get to grips with it.

 ## An ISP programmer
 Such as an AVRISP MKII, however I just use an Arduino Uno with the "Arduino as ISP" sketch flashed to it, and a simple shield I made.
 (Though you can achieve the same thing with just some dupont cables).